paulm17/raikou/README.md

       <a href="https://v7.mantine.dev/styles/styles-performance#inline-styles">very
       slow</a>.
     - Mantine and Raikou employ different approaches to manage the theme.
-While Mantine uses context to maintain the theme, Raikou utilizes a global Zustand state for server rendering and a window variable for client rendering.
+While Mantine uses context.
+Raikou utilizes a global Zustand state for server rendering and a window variable for client rendering.
     - The code responsible for the ColorScheme has been replaced with a more lightweight version using
       <a href="https://github.com/pacocoursey/next-themes">Next Themes</a>.